Barham, John Kenneth Interview

 And a tot of rum?

 Oh, tots of rum, yeah.
-And I had my twenty-first birthday on the ship.
-‘Cause there were six hundred and fifty crew, and at the mess there was a table … about twelve seated at the table, both sides.
+[Chuckles] And I had my twenty-first birthday on the ship.
+And ‘cause there were six hundred and fifty crew, at the mess there was a table – we had twelve seated at the table, both sides.
 And the day I turned twenty-one I had all this rum pushed down towards me; they said, “Happy Birthday.”
-I couldn’t drink all of those.
-I tried to drink them but couldn’t.
+I couldn’t drink all those; I tried to drink them but couldn’t.

 Were you sick?